QB64Official/vscode/releases/readme.md

 ## 0.4.1
   - Fixes
     - Aded the the word "not" to ```outputChannnel.appendLine('Could find selected keyword');```
-    - Fixed the name of gitFunctions.tsWe
+    - Fixed the name of gitFunctions.ts

 ## 0.4.2
   - Fixes